 But don’t worry you can use top home remedies to treat dry skin patches to get rid of dry skin patches.

-To reduce the harmful effects of alcohol and alcohol-based products, always opt for the best toner for oily skin enriched with natural ingredients such as witch hazel, green tea, cucumber, and rose water and free of alcohol.
+To reduce the harmful effects of alcohol and alcohol-based products, always opt for alcohol free toners enriched with natural ingredients such as witch hazel, green tea, cucumber and rose water.

 2. Face oils with high oleic acid

 Natural face oils are commonly used, but they don't always work for everyone.
 They can be beneficial for dry skin type folks but they are comedogenic and tend to clog pores if you have oily skin and large open pores on your face.